lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - Health, long-term and sustainability
 - information-resources and data-ecology

-## trade offs and contexts for optimization
+## Tradeoffs and Contexts for Optimization

 ## data ~handling policy:
 - function-equation data